marcusbaer/node-shopping-list-sms-service/README.md

 	$ smsshopping --cmd "Einkauf?" --to "+491234567"		--> run a command manually and send result to a phone number
 	$ smsshopping -v										--> always use -v to set verbose mode

+To see shopping list in browser, run server and open localhost

+	$ node server

 Actually understood commands
 -----------------------------